cgtcc/FreelanceDoc/README.md

     cd FreelanceRails/frontent

-3) To run the frontend, open a terminal, and do :
+3) To run the frontend, do :

     npm install